Diploma in Environmental Technology

 Come out and learn more at an Information Session!

-Stay informed of new programs, courses, news and events for the School of Arts & Science in 2013/2014 on our Facebook page.
+Stay informed of new programs, courses, news and events for the School of Arts & Science on our Facebook page.
 'Like' us to receive updates.

 If you feel strongly about the state of the environment and the future health of Planet Earth, why not turn that passion into a career?

 In this science-based, 32 month program you'll gain academic expertise combined with hands-on laboratory and field skills to prepare you for immediate work.
 Environmental Technologists work within assessment teams, collecting, collating and presenting information that will help decision-makers understand how their decisions will affect the Earth and its inhabitants.

 The program also provides up to two years of transfer credit, allowing you to transfer to a university and directly into third year studies to complete a degree in biology, geography or environmental studies.
 It contains 13 courses (minimum) which have academic transfer to most universities.
 The Environmental Technology program has a full block transfer for students with the appropriate prerequisite qualifications into the third year for the BSc Environmental Sciences program or BSc in Environmental Management.
 Royal Roads has a recommendation that students take one additional calculus course.
 Please contact a Camosun College Academic Advisor for further information.